GitDaroth/CryptoGuard/README.md

 # CryptoGuard

 CryptoGuard is a password management application.
-I do not recommend to use CryptoGuard for your password management because I cannot quarantee total security.
+I do not recommend to use CryptoGuard for your password management because I cannot guarantee total security.
 The purpose of this project is to teach myself the basics of cryptography (encryption, hashing, ...).

 **Features:**
 - AES256 encryption and decryption